-From shearing sheep to sailing around the world solo: inside the wondrous world of Golden Globe Race skipper Etienne Messikommer - Yachting Monthly
+From shearing sheep to sailing around the world solo: Inside the wondrous world of Golden Globe Race skipper Etienne Messikommer - Yachting Monthly

 A lot of the remaining work is in the details, ‘spray cover design, cabinetry inside, lockers and fixing all the potential flying objects or pieces of heavy equipment, like batteries.’

-He has prioritised changing the steering system from a wheel into a tiller.
+He has prioritised changing the steering system from a wheel to a tiller.

 ‘That’s a very important modification for me.
 I just want to have something simple and sturdy and robust. […] the wheel systems have many places where they can break, and I like to feel the boat on the tiller.
 It’s direct information.’